Seasonal Care: Weather-Related Tips For Adult Dogs

 Hydration and Shade

 Proper hydration is essential during the summer months, as dogs can become dehydrated quickly.
 Always provide your dog with access to fresh and cool water, especially when they are spending time outdoors.
-Ensure that your dog has access to shaded areas, either natural or created with canopy or umbrella coverings.
+Ensure that your dog has access to shaded areas, either natural or created with or umbrella coverings.
 Shade allows dogs to escape from direct sunlight and helps prevent overheating.

 Protecting from Sunburn

 Just like humans, dogs can also suffer from sunburn.
 Light-haired or thinly coated dogs are especially susceptible to sunburn and skin damage.
-Apply sunscreen to areas with exposed skin, such as the nose, ears, and belly.
+Apply pet-friendly sunscreen to areas with exposed skin, such as the nose, ears, and belly.
 Look for sunscreens specifically formulated for dogs, as some human sunscreens can be toxic to them.
 Limiting time spent in direct sunlight, especially during peak hours, can also help reduce the risk of sunburn.

 Avoiding Hot Surfaces